 Nancy E. van Deusen is a historian of colonial Andean, Latin American, and early modern Atlantic World history.
 She specializes in the histories of slavery in the Iberian world, and gender relations and female Catholic spirituality in colonial Peru.
-Her book, Global Indios: The Indigenous Struggle for Justice in Sixteenth-Century Spain (Duke University Press, 2015), examines slaves labeled as indios who pressed for their freedom in Spanish courts in the sixteenth century.
+Her third book, Global Indios: The Indigenous Struggle for Justice in Sixteenth-Century Spain (Duke University Press, 2015), examines slaves labeled as indios who pressed for their freedom in Spanish courts in the sixteenth century.
 By expanding the significations of the category indio/a, the book asks readers to think globally about a construct that has informed the foundations of colonial Latin American scholarship.

-Another recent monograph, Embodying the Sacred (Duke University Press, 2017) captures the vibrant confessional world of seventeenth-century Lima and explores the textured sense of pious women’s lives: including their positionality vis-à-vis self and others, and their engagement with sacred objects, including written texts, the body in ecstasy, and relics.
+Her fourth monograph, Embodying the Sacred (Duke University Press, 2017) captures the vibrant confessional world of seventeenth-century Lima and explores the textured sense of pious women’s lives: including their positionality vis-à-vis self and others, and their engagement with sacred objects, including written texts, the body in ecstasy, and relics.

 She now turns her attention again toward indigenous slavery.
 A five-year SSHRC Insight Grant will aid in the researching and drafting of “The Disappearance of the Past: Native American Slavery and the Making of the Early Modern World,” a book that will answer the question of why the ubiquitous practice of Native American slavery in the western hemisphere and beyond has disappeared from our narratives about the past.
 She takes an ethnographic approach to “slavery’s archive,” to show how erasures, re-inscriptions, and taxonomies have helped to create this monumental absence.

 She is the recipient of the 2019 Queen's University Excellence in Research Award.
 In recognition of her research achievements, Professor van Deusen was elected to the Royal Society of Canada in 2020.